Jimmy Naylor

-James Naylor (2 March 1901 – 1983) was an English professional footballer who played for Oldham Athletic, Huddersfield Town, Newcastle United, Manchester City and Macclesfield.
+James Naylor (2 March 1901 – 31 August 1983) was an English professional footballer who played for Oldham Athletic, Huddersfield Town, Newcastle United, Manchester City and Macclesfield.
 He made only one appearance for Manchester City, against Middlesbrough on 7 January 1933, when he deputised for Jackie Bray.
 He was born in High Crompton, Lancashire.

+After leaving Macclesfield, he played for Nelson and Wigan Athletic.